tsmit212/odin-recipes/README.md

 # odin-recipes

-# at the end of the project, review what you've done and what you've learned along with the skills you've displayed durinog the project itself.
+# at the end of the project, review what you've done and what you've learned along with the skills you've displayed during the project itself.